 Goreme Open Air Museum

-Located on Museum Road outside of the town center of Goreme.
+Located on Museum Road just outside of the town center of Goreme, Turkey.
+If you want, it takes about 15 minutes to walk from town to the museum, or there is plenty of parking.
 Hours are from April to October 8:00am-7:00pm and from November to March from 8:00am-5:00pm.
 Be sure to allow at least 2-3 hours for your visit.
-Admission is lira 20; the Dark Church requires a supplemental ticket of lira 8; parking is lira 6).
+Admission to the Dark Church requires a supplemental ticket.
 There is a small café on site for any snacks or a light lunch.

 Zelve Open Air Museum

 Take the Zelve road and follow the signs (it is well marked).
 The Zelve site is supposed to keep the same hours as the one in Goreme (April to October 8:00am-7:00pm and from November to March from 8:00am-5:00pm), however, some visitors have reported finding the site closes early.
-Admission is lira 10, plus another lira 2 for parking.
 There is a small café near the parking lot.

 If you’re looking for other things to do in Cappadocia, be sure to take in a hot air balloon ride!

 Have you been to Goreme?
 What did you think?